 Fixed and Variable Costs

 Typically, start-up business costs are separated into fixed and variable costs.
 When you tag them as fixed costs in your business plan, it includes the prices of your truck unit, yearly permits, insurance costs, taxes, and regular maintenance expenses.
-Variable expenses on the other hand pertain to repair costs, fines, and fuel costs.
+Variable expenses, on the other hand, pertain to repair costs, fines, and fuel costs.
 On average, these variables will cover about 60 to 70 percent of your operating costs.

 US DOT Number and Business Registration

-Depending on the equipment or trucks’ condition, the cost of premiums for your annual insurance is around $10,000 for each one.
+Depending on the equipment or trucks’ condition, the cost of premiums for your annual insurance is around $10,000 for each.
 The figures can change depending on the type of coverage, year and condition of vehicle, model, make, and the experience of your drivers.
 Ideally, you can get an FMCSA-compliant logging device to reduce the cost of your premiums.